jameshughes89/cs102/src/site/asn1.rst

 FAQ:
 ====

-* Does my text file have enough details?
+* I don't know where to start.
-    * Probably.
-The shorter the better.
+    * Did you read the assignment description?

+* I still don't know where to start.
+    * Part 1.

+* Should I be making any changes to the provided code/files?
+    * No.

+* I know you told me to do it this way, but I did it another way, and I think my way is better.
+    * Your way may be better, but do it the way I told you.

 * I don't know how to do *X*.
     * OK, go to `google.ca <https://www.google.ca>`_ and type in *X*.

+* You have asked us to do something you never taught us.
+    * Good thing google exists and you're capable of learning learn on your own.

+* I swear I did everything right, but my files are not opening.
+    * This one isn't uncommon.
+Your files may be in the wrong location on your computer.

-* It’s not working, therefore Java is broken!
+* It's not working, therefore Java is broken!
-    * Probably not; you’re very likely doing something wrong
+    * Probably not; you're likely doing something wrong.

-* Wtf do the methods do that you gave me?
-    * Read the descriptions.
-Try figuring it out.
-This is actually part of the assignment learning objectives.
+* There is a bug in my code and it's not working
+    * Welcome to writing code.
+Keep at it, you'll get there.

+* There is a bug in my code and it's not working after hours of debugging
+    * This is normal.
+Keep at it, you'll get there.
+I believe in you.

 * Do I have enough comments?
     * I don't know, maybe?
 If you're looking at code and have to ask if you should comment it... just comment it.
 That said, don't write me a book.
-* I know you told me to do it this way, but I did it another way, and I think my way is better.
-    * Your way may be better, but I don’t care.
-Do it the way I told you.

-* If our code/methods are identical, you won't really call this cheating, would you?
-I mean, you said we could work together!
-    * I will absolutely try to nail you for cheating.
-I am letting you work together.
-Don't push it.
-All-in-all, it's going to be hard to *cheat* unless you are deliberately trying to.
-* I know I cheated, I know I know I was cheating, but I’m reeeeaaaaaaaaallllllly sorry [that I got caught].
+* I know I cheated, I know I know I was cheating, but I'm reeeeaaaaaaaaallllllly sorry [that I got caught].
 Can we just ignore it this time?
-    * Lol, no
+    * No.

+* What's this whole *due date* and *cutoff date* business?
+    * The due date is the due date, so hand things in before the due date, but you may submit your assignment with no penalty up to the cutoff date.

+* Can I have an extension?
+    * You can have the 7 days before the cutoff period.
+After the cutoff date though, no --- no extension.

-* If I submit it at 11:56pm, you’ll still mark it, right?
+* If I submit it at 11:56pm, you'll still mark it, right?
 I mean, commmmon!
     * No. 11:55pm and earlier is on time.
 Anything after 11:55pm is late.
 Anything late is not marked.
-It’s rather simple really.
+It's rather simple really.

-* Moodle was totally broken, it’s not my fault it’s late.
+* Moodle was totally broken, it's not my fault it's late.
     * Nice try.

 * I accidentally submitted the wrong code.
-Here is the right code, but it’s late.
+Here is the right code, but it's late.
 But you can see that I submitted the wrong code on time!
-You’ll still accept it, right?
+You'll still accept it, right?
     * Do you think I was born yesterday?
 No.

 * Will I really get 0 if I do the submission wrong?
 Like, what if I submit the .class instead of the .java?
     * Yes, you'll really get a **ZERO**.